top of page

 For the purpose of listing them, since the anomalies have different characteristics depending on their time period, this appendix is divided into three sections: the first will discuss the anomalies found in the 2/3rds Rule’s take on natural history (defined by Creation Levels I and II); the second will address the anomalies found in the 2/3rds Rule’s take on Salvation History from Adam to the onset of the New Testament (defined by Creation Level III and the first half of Creation Level IV); and the third will discuss the anomalies found in the 2/3rds Rule’s take on the life and times of Christ (defined by the last half of Creation Level IV together with Creation Levels V, VI and VII).
 That said, and in the interest of full disclosure, the following is an honest attempt to list and discuss all the anomalies that have been uncovered.

 There is nothing in our scientific understanding of prehistory that can be dated with 100% accuracy.
 Every empirically determined date that science gives us from this time has a range of error associated with it.
 Some of these estimates are more precise than others and, in general, the closer you get to the present the greater the precision.
 But there is always some amount of uncertainty associated with these estimates.
 With that in mind, it must be acknowledged that most of the dates generated by the 2/3rds Rule in prehistory are within the range that scientists would consider reasonable.
-Even at that, however, there are, nevertheless, some predictions that are so far removed from where modern science would place them that they deserve to be called anomalous and the following, taken from Creation Levels I and II, are in that category.
+Even at that, however, there are, nevertheless, some predictions that are so far removed from where modern science would place them that they deserve to be called anomalous.
+And the following, taken from Creation Levels I and II, fall into that category.

 The dating of the Big Bang

-As a possible explanation, the younger estimate’s greater compatibility with an atheistic view of the cosmos may have something to do with its popularity.
-Science has long acknowledged that the physical laws and constants, established at the inception of our universe, seem to have been fine-tuned specifically to allow for the presence of life.
+This by itself was a major blow to the atheistic worldview.
+But it was also becoming more and more obvious, from the study of Lamaitre's model, that the laws and constants in our onetime universe are ridiculously fine-tuned to allow for the presence of life.
 Change any of them only slightly and there is no possibility of any type of life existing or evolving.
-[1] In spite of that advantage, however, given the enormous complexity of even the most rudimentary living organisms, the odds against life arising, simply by accident, are still astronomically high.
-[2]
+[2] And, if that was not enough, the modern realization that even with that advantage, given the enormous complexity of even the most rudimentary living organisms, the odds against life arising, simply by accident, are still astronomically high.
+[3]

 And since a Big Crunch cannot theoretically happen in a universe older than 14 billion years, [4] it is also understandable why science would prefer the younger age.
 But simply wanting something to be true, doesn’t make it so.
 And the theory was disproven anyway, with the recent discovery that the universe is not only not slowing down in its expansion (as was thought), it is accelerating!
 [5] But that has, apparently, not stopped scientists from hoping against hope that somehow the theory can be resurrected.
 [6]